 While AT&T offers incredibly reliable service and it’s available in even more markets than Earthlink, its lack of pricing transparency is a major knock against their service.
 While their promotional prices for the first year are an incredible value, they will rise considerably in year two, leaving many customers scrambling to find a more affordable alternative.

 Earthlink offers comparable speed and service to AT&T without any of the surprises on the bill.
-Their internet service may be a few more dollars per month than AT&T, but their equipment rental and installation charges are lower, and your bill will never be subject to promotional price hikes.
+Their internet service may be a few more dollars per month than AT&T and CenturyLink, but their equipment rental and installation charges are lower, and your bill will never be subject to promotional price hikes.

 Customers interested in pairing their internet service with home phone and cable may find that AT&T is a better option for them, as bundling is an opportunity to save money while also streamlining your monthly bills.